 IoT technology in retail is expected to reach more than $35 billion this year.
 And it’s bringing endless benefits to the brands who use it most effectively.

-Let’s take a look at a few ways IoT will transform retail and food service businesses in 2020 and beyond.
+Let’s take a look at a few ways IoT will transform retail and food service businesses.

 Store sensors for food safety